 Termites and carpenter ants love to snack on exterior siding.
 However, having wood siding doesn’t necessarily mean you’ll invite termites to your property.
 It only means that if the home has not been maintained and sealed, insects could have gained access in the past.

 Have a siding professional inspect your old wood siding for signs of insect activity.
 It’s more common to see insect damage on wood siding that has been covered up by vinyl or aluminum siding, as the damage gets worse the longer it goes without detection.
+James Hardie fiber cement siding can be a great choice if pests are an issue.

 Is the Paint in the Home Lead Based?

 Part of maintaining wood and even stucco siding is painting or re-staining the home exterior at least every five years.
-In years past, the paint used could have been lead based, and that material is now a concern for public safety.
+In years past, the paint used could have been lead-based, and that material is now a concern for public safety.
 Removing lead-based paint requires extra remediation, and the process sometimes can be more expensive.

 However, the reward of proper lead-based paint removal is that you uncover beautiful siding that can last several years into the future with the right care.